The Function of a Paragraph

 Begin your concluding paragraph by restating your main idea(s) or point(s).
 However, make sure your thesis statement is paraphrased rather than merely repeated.
 Now add a few sentences that highlight how important your topic is and how significant your viewpoint.
 Give some thought to what ideas, thoughts or feelings you want your readers to take away.
-A conclusion is almost opposite to an introduction in its structure i.e. in the way it begins by being quite specific and goes on to become more general as it draws to a close.
+A conclusion is almost the opposite of an introduction in its structure, i.e., it begins by being quite specific and goes on to become more general as it draws to a close.

 Transitional Words and Phrases

-Transitional words and/or phrases are used to connect paragraphs to each other, most notably main body paragraphs.
-It is not a good idea to leap abruptly from one point to the following one.
+Transitional words and/or phrases are used to connect paragraphs, most notably main body paragraphs.
+It is not a good idea to leap abruptly from one point to the next.
 Instead, you should place transitions at the start or end of paragraphs to demonstrate how two ideas are related.

 Transitions are needed between paragraphs.
 These can be included in topics sentences, in the last sentences of paragraphs, or in both.
 Think of words that compare things or contrast them to signal inter-paragraph relationships.